-Your computer represents a valuable asset, but the information you work with is even more valuable because it is essential to the running of Age UK Norfolk.
+- 3.1.
+Your computer is a valuable asset, but the information you work with is even more valuable because it is essential to the running of Age UK Norfolk.
 As part of the services that Age UK Norfolk provides the collection of personal and sensitive data is essential.
-Age UK Norfolk is registered with the Information Commissioner under the Data Protection Act.

-It is the responsibility of every computer user to ensure that all data is kept secure, and is accessed only by appropriate staff, volunteers and contractors in order to carry out their role and to work in accordance with the Data Protection and Information Governance Policy.
+Age UK Norfolk is registered with the Information Commissioner under the Data Protection Act. - 3.2.
+It is the responsibility of every computer user to ensure that all data is kept secure, and is accessed only by appropriate staff, volunteers and contractors in order to carry out their role and to work in accordance with GDPR related policies and statements.

-6.3 Equipment
+4. EQUIPMENT

-All ICT equipment purchased or donated must be approved by Onyx to ensure it is appropriate & compatible according to existing standards and that it is correctly licensed.

-Unauthorised personnel, i.e. family and friends should not use any of Age UK Norfolk's equipment.
+- 4.1.
+All ICT equipment purchased or donated must be approved by Onyx IT to ensure it is appropriate & compatible according to existing standards and that it is correctly licensed. - 4.2.
+Unauthorised personnel, i.e. family and friends, should not use any of Age UK Norfolk's equipment. - 4.3.
 All of Age UK Norfolk's laptops will have encryption software and multi factor authentication installed in order to protect any data on them.

-The System Administrator is responsible for keeping a record of when all equipment is purchased including serial numbers, makes, models, technical specification and warranty information.
-The Finance and Operational Support Officer is responsible for keeping the asset register and a record of mobile phones.

-All ICT equipment will be disposed of in accordance with the WEEEDirective (Waste Electrical and Electronic Equipment Directive) and appropriate records kept on the asset management system.

-The Head of Operations is responsible for ensuring that all ICT equipment, including equipment used by homeor mobile staff and volunteers i.e. phones, laptops and printers, are covered by Age UK Norfolk's insurance policies.
+- 4.4.
+The Head of Corporate Services is responsible for keeping a record of when all equipment is purchased including serial numbers, makes, models, technical specification and warranty information.
+This includes maintaining the asset register and a record of mobile phones. - 4.5.
+All ICT equipment will be disposed of in accordance with the WEEE Directive (Waste Electrical and Electronic Equipment Directive) and appropriate records kept on the asset management system. - 4.6.
+The Head of Corporate Services is also responsible for ensuring that all ICT equipment, including equipment used by home or mobile staff and volunteers i.e. phones, laptops and printers, are covered by Age UK Norfolk's insurance policies

-6.4 Back Up of Data
+5. BACK UP OF DATA

-All data saved on the servers is backed up by Onyx.
-Users should not save any data on the desktop, as this will not be backed up.

-Organisation Log is backed up by the Information and Advice team once a week.
+- 5.1.
+All data saved on the servers is backed up by Onyx IT.
+Users should not save any data on the desktop, as this will not be backed up. - 5.2.
+Charity Log will be backed up by the Corporate Services administration team once a month.